kekskurse/pi/Readme.md

 # Roles

 ## MQTT - mosquito
+The Role install Mosquitto as MQTT-Server.
+It is onlz avalible via SSL with a Letsencrypt SSL-Cert based on the Domain (and mail) varieable.

 To create a MQTT User change the following command:
 ```
 sudo mosquitto_passwd -c /etc/mosquitto/passwd sammy